 Your Partner’s Loving Support

 A big help with easing your mind can come from your own partner.
 Swinging is a team activity with both of you helping and supporting each other.
 You are both there to enjoy the moment and make fun memories.
 There is an added benefit of growing as a couple by trusting each other in trying and sharing something new.
 If swinging with another couple feels too much for you, you can try having a threesome first.
 This can help ease anxiety for some swingers.
 Think about what will work best for you and your partner.

 Your partner can also help you prepare at home.
 Many new swingers have trouble going back to wearing condoms while swinging.
 They might have stopped wearing condoms at home with their own partner.
 If condoms are causing trouble, your partner can practice sex with condoms at home.
-Gaining more practice will help you ease away the anxiety before a going to a swinger club or meeting up for a date.
+Gaining more practice will help you ease away the anxiety before going to a swinger club or meeting up for a date.

 Drinking can be good for relaxing, but it also has the potential to sabotage sexual performance, so we recommend limiting your alcohol intake.
 When facing stressful swinger situations, it would be better to have a private conversation with your own partner who can help calm you down and help boost your confidence without needing to use alcohol.
 They can also help you make sure not to over-imbibe and sabotage your performance.

 If you are in the swinging lifestyle long enough, there is a good chance you will face performance anxiety.
 The good news is that if you are not alone.
 Your partner and the swinging community are happy to help you ease away these challenges so you can focus on the more enjoyable aspects of life.
 If your anxiety persists while swinging, step back and reflect on where it comes from.
-Think about it alone and then share with your partner for their insights.
+Think about it alone and then discuss it with your partner.
 Together you can better address this frustrating challenge and make the best choices for you and your relationship.